ash0080/gun.doc.cn/API-(v0.3.x).md

 ```javascript
 gun.get('settings').path(['themes', themeName])
 ```

-> If at any point the path is undefined, it's implicitly initialized as an empty object.

 ### Unexpected behavior
 The dot notation can do some strange things if you're not expecting it.
 Under the hood, everything is changed into a string, including floating point numbers.
 If you use a decimal in your path, it will split into two paths...